awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 If you're seeing slower throughput than expected (i.e. significantly slower than the network bandwidth for an EC2 instance type), there may be a few areas to investigate.

+Throughput may be reduced by memory pressure, especially in containers with a low memory limit: see the [memory pressure section](https://github.com/awslabs/mountpoint-s3/blob/main/doc/TROUBLESHOOTING.md#slow-reads-or-writes-under-memory-pressure).

 If you're only reading from one file at a given time, the network interface may not be fully saturated.
 Mountpoint supports Linux file system operations using FUSE.
 Operations on files pass through several subsystems including the Linux VFS layer as well as the Mountpoint process.